linjiw/hugo-blog-theme/content/authors/admin/_index.md

 #email: ""
 ---

-Linji Wang is a master student of mechanical engineering at the Carnegie Mellon.
-His research interests include robotics, computer vision and reinforcement learning.
+Linji Wang is a highly motivated and accomplished individual with a passion for computer science and mechanical engineering.
+He holds a Master of Science in Mechanical Engineering from Carnegie Mellon University, where he focused on machine learning, computer vision, and deep reinforcement learning.
+Linji also earned a Bachelor of Science in Mechanical Engineering from the University of Cincinnati, where he participated in a joint program with Chongqing University in China.